meta-trial/meta3-demo/README.rst

     * Account Manager
     * Staff
     * Clinician Super

-Click `Home` on breadcrumbs to the left on the top bar.
+* Click SAVE at the bottom of the form

-Now you are ready to screen your first participant.
+Now you are ready to screen your first participant!

+Click `Home` on breadcrumbs to the left on the top bar to get started.

 Troubleshooting